 9. Combine Digital Mail and Direct Mail

-To get the most out of your direct mail campaign, try adding a digital element as a complement.
+To get the most out of your direct mail campaign, try adding a digital element as a compliment.
 It’s important that all your marketing materials, including your website, are easily identifiable as yours.
 This integrated approach is effective when your brand’s image, tone, and customer experience are all in sync with one another.
 That consistency leads to trust—and sales.

 There could be a number of different ways for consumers to communicate with your business.
 Maybe you have a brick-and-mortar store, a customer service line, a responsive website (optimized for desktop, laptop, tablet, and smartphone) and social media accounts, a printed catalog, etc.

 Your marketing efforts should speak to your customers everywhere they interact with your business.
-By implementing an omni-channel approach, your customer will see how all these elements look like they belong together—and work together to serve their needs.
+By implementing an omnichannel approach, your customer will see how all these elements look like they belong together—and work together to serve their needs.

 10. Use a Stamp to Emulate First-Class Mail